dipankardas011/dipankardas-portfolio/content/diary/Dec23.md

 description = "Let's talk about my December 2023"
 +++

+# Date 2023-12-29
+* done with Actor model
+* some play around go sdk v2 and creating some vpc with waiter attached
+* some movie time as well
+* DSA problem

 # Date 2023-12-24 2023-12-27
 * done implementing raft
 * actor model started